 But, Lee Goff has a solution for that.
 Lee says it’s important to create a rhythm.
 He explains:

 A company rhythm is one of the things we implemented that made a big impact overnight.
 Rhythm is a cadence your business runs by, you set your morning tailgating sessions for 8 AM every morning, leadership team meetings at 10 on Fridays and so on… This simple process establishes an accountability routine, everyone knows they will be held accountable at a certain time for a specific task or questions that pertain to business growth and them being personally successful.

-This tip can be implemented by agencies of any size.
+Agencies of any size can implement this tip.
 Creating accountability through a scheduled rhythm will ensure you’re meeting your goals and moving your projects forward.

 4. Let go of limiting beliefs that obscure your options.

 There will come a time when your agency reaches a tipping point.

 You will need to decide if you will take on new work, not knowing if you have the resources to deliver.
 Taking on more work is part of growing your business.
 But, biting off more than you can chew can lead to big steps back.